 Product and Services Strategy

-- How well are current product portfolios aligned to market needs?
+- How well are current product portfolios aligned to market needs and competitor offerings?

 - How can we drive more innovation, responsiveness and agility into the product development process?